kenniyu/thetainvesting/source/_posts/2016-03-22-decision-point.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="ro" dir="ltr">SOLD VERTICAL <a href="https://twitter.com/search?q=%24VXX&amp;src=ctag">$VXX</a> 100 APR 16 17.5/15 PUT @.58</p>&mdash; theta (@theta_positive) <a href="https://twitter.com/theta_positive/status/712352871283470336">March 22, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-These trades are now being logged in the [All Trades Page](/trades Trades) section of the site, so we'll continue monitoring these trades and managing as necessary.
+These trades are now being logged in the [Trades page](/trades "Trades") section of the site, so we'll continue monitoring these trades and managing as necessary.
 Updates will be posted on that page over time.

 Potential trades for tomorrow: